iterative/dvc.org/content/docs/use-cases/ci-and-ml.md

 ## Automatic model training

-Training a model is often a very demanding process.
+Due to the complexity of the computations or special requirements of the training environment, for example, a training process can be very demanding.
 Nevertheless, it is very much desired to re-train whenever new data is available and/or changes were made to the model itself.
 Similarly, a test suite of a project is very involved and complex.
 CI is used to perform the testing; let it be on various platforms and environments, or simply move the testing load from a developer’s local machine to a dedicated testing platform.
 Just like CI helps when it comes to runing complex test suite, it can also help when the need for training arises.

 ![](/img/ci_for_ml_retrain_model.jpg) _Model training flow_